AtomicTessellator/fhi-vibes/docs/Tutorial/0_intro.md

 Let's walk through the settings once:

+- `[files]`
+	- `geometry: geometry.in`: read the input geometry from `geometry.in`.
 - `[calculator]`
 	- `name: aims` means that `FHI-aims` will be used as explained [here](../Documentation/calculator_setup.md#calculator).
 	- `socketio: true` means that the socketIO communication will be used.
 This will speed up the computation of related structures.
 - `[calculator.parameters]`: these are settings that go directly to `control.in`
 	- `xc: pw-lda` means that the pw-LDA exchange-correlation functional will be used.
 	- `compute_forces: true` means that forces will be computed.
 - `[calculator.kpoints]`: this is an optional way of setting k-point grids based on a target density (specifying `k_grid: X Y Z` in `[calculator.parameters]` is also possible!)
-        - `density: 3` use a k-point density of at least 3 per $\require{mediawiki-texvc} \AA^{-3}$.
+	- `density: 2` use a k-point density of at least 2 per $\require{mediawiki-texvc} \AA^{-3}$.
 - `[calculator.basissets]`: Details on which basissets to use
 	- `Si: light`: use _light default_ basis sets for silicon.

 More details for each keyword can be found in the documentation.

-CC: Check!
-Here we have density 3, but before we had density 2.
-Is everything consistent?

 !!! info
     For experimenting, testing, and rapid code-developing, it is often useful to use a force-field instead of an _ab initio_ calculator.
-For instance, one cane use the Lennard-Jones (LJ) potential available within ASE to run all tutorials for LJ-Argon.
+For instance, one can use the Lennard-Jones (LJ) potential available within ASE to run all tutorials for LJ-Argon.
 Such calculations take only seconds, even on older laptops.
 The required geometry description and calculator settings are given below.